Latest

 In an insightful Q&A with employees of Mazars in Germany, we discussed Asynchronous Communication, Psychological Safety, Makers Mode, and Mindful Based Stress Reduction Delighted to see that even high-performance professionals in the finance industry would love to learn more about meditation and strategies against permanent distraction.

-Humbled and excited to be part of Business Insider’s Global Trends Festival
+Excited to be part of Business Insider’s Global Trends Festival

 Being invited alongside titans such as Reed Hastings, Sebastian Thrun, Mathias Döpfner, Jeff Jarvis, and Audrey Tang I was part of a panel discussion on the “Organizational setup to thrive in a digital and post-pandemic future”, together with Koen Gonnissen and Dr. Laura Hambley Lovett, hosted by the great Philip Vanhoutte.